ibm-cloud-docs/assistant/deploy-phone-flex.md

 ## Redirecting to the incoming call handler

-In this section you will use a Twmil REDIRECT widget in your Flow editer to call out to the call-recieve Twiml function created in the previous section.
+In this section you will use a TwiML **Redirect**** widget in your Studio Flow editor to call out to the `/call-recieve` function created in the previous section.

-1. Add a Twiml REDIRECT widget to your flow canvas.
+1. Add a **TwiML Redirect** widget to your Studio Flow canvas.

-1. Connect the Incoming Call trigger to your REDIRECT widget.
+1. Connect the Incoming Call trigger to your **TwiML Redirect** widget.

-1. Configure the REDIRECT widget with the receive-call Function URL (created in the previous section).
+1. Configure the **TwiML Rediret** widget with the URL for the `/receive-call` function you created in the previous section.

-1. Now your flow should redirect to Watson when receiving an inbound call.
+1. Your flow should now redirect to {{site.data.keyword.conversationshort}} when receiving an inbound call.

-1. If the fails, make sure you deployed your receive-call Function.
+1. If the redirect fails, make sure you deployed your `/receive-call` function.

 ## Creating a Twilio function to handle transfers from assistant

 We also need to configure the call flow to handle calls being transferred from the assistant back to Twilio Flex, for cases when when customers ask to speak to an agent.
-To show this we will use a Say/Play after the REDIRECT widget to show that the call is transferred back to the Flow from Watson.
+To show this, we will use a **Say/Play** after the **TwiML Redirect** widget to show that the call is transferred back to the flow from {{site.data.keyword.conversationshort}}.
 Note that there are many things like queuing the call for a live agent that can happen at this point.
 These will be discussed below.

-1. In your Studio Flow, create a new Say/Play and configure it with a phrase like "Transfer from Watsom complete".
+1. Add a new **Say/Play** widget to your canvas and configure it with a phrase like `Transfer from Watsom complete`.

-1. Connect the the **Return** node on the REDIRECT widget to your Say/Play widget.
+1. Connect the **Return** node on the **TwiML Redirect** widget to your **Say/Play** widget.

 1. Click the **Trigger** widget.